jtriley/StarCluster/docs/sphinx/manual/volumes.rst

 .. warning::

-        In previous versions the **createvolume** command used to terminate the host instance after creating the volume, however, the latest version **does not do this by default** in order to allow multiple volumes to be created in the same zone with a *single* host instance.
+        In previous versions the **createvolume** command used to terminate the host instance after creating the volume. **The latest version does not do this by default** in order to allow multiple volumes to be created in the same zone with a *single* host instance.
 You can pass the *--shutdown-volume-host* option to the *createvolume* command to have StarCluster automatically shutdown the volume host after creating the new volume.

 Let's look at an example::